The Seljuk Han of Anatolia

 The han is in ruins.
+Only 2 original walls remain, in the north-south direction, each about 4-5m long.
 A house has been built on its foundations and only a few elements of the covered section remain today.

 Eravşar, O. & Yavuz, A.T. & Toprak, G.M.
 Ortacağda Küzey Anadolu Yollari ve Yol Üstü Kurluşlari.
 109K369 Tubitak Projesi Sonuç Raporu, ULAKBIM, 2013, pp. 93-95.

 Eravşar, Osman.
 Yollarin Taniklari (Witnesses of the Way), 2017, pp. 268-271.